 Although not a degree requirement, you may select an emphasis area to complete.
-The political science program offers three areas of emphasis: Public Administration/Public Policy; Comparative International Politics; and American Politics.
+The political science program offers three areas of emphasis: Public Administration/Public Policy; Comparative and International Politics; and American Politics.
 The suggested courses for each area are as follows:

-Emphasis in Public Administration and Policy
+Emphasis in Public Administration and Policy\

 Courses Titles Credits

-POLSC 102 State and Local Governme OR ent
+POLSC 102 State and Local Government

+OR

-POLSC 103 Urban Politics 3
+POLSC 103 Urban Politics3

-POLSC 250 Research Methods in Politi ical
+POLSC 250 Research Methods in Political

-Science 3
+Science3

-POLSC 330 Introduction to Public Admi in 3
+POLSC 330 Introduction to Public Admin3

-POLSC 340 Public Policy 3
+POLSC 340 Public Policy3

-POLSC 490 Practicum in Politics and P ublic
+POLSC 480 Practicum in Politics and Public

-Service 3

-MGMT 201 Principles of Management.
-3
+Service3

-ECON 330 Public Finance
+MGMT ECON 201 330 Principles of Management3 Public Finance (ECON 201/202 Preq.)3

-(ECON 201/202 Preq.)
-3

-Especially appropriate areas for criminal justice, environmental studies, not-for-profit administration and management, and urban and state politics.
+\Especially appropriate areas for criminal justice, environmental studies, not-for-profit administration and management, and urban and state politics.
 See a political science advisor for further information.